 It’s very simple by just typing in

-“mail” in the terminal, and you can get back a list of mails.
+“mail” in the terminal, and you can get back a list of emails.
 Entering the number of the mail, you can open the message and understand the automation result.
 If your commands have any problems, you can learn from the message.

 I hope you enjoy reading Python Tutorial 18: Crontab Automates Running Amazon Competitor Price Tracker for Updating P&L Calculator and Product Market Value.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.